 Research has shown stories persuade others and shape how they see you.
-Using storytelling in your business is the single greatest tool you have to win over others.
+Using storytelling in business is the single greatest tool you have to win over others.

 A well-told story can move people to take action or even further your career.
 With one story, your audience can tell what you value, the customs you engage in, and how knowledgeable you are on a subject.

 The value of storytelling is immeasurable when you consider how far it goes to show how passionate you are about a topic and how genuine you are.

 All of this feeds into what your audience is after: something meaningful to them.

 When you build a connection with your listeners through storytelling, they’re willing to accept the facts you present because they see how those facts play out in relatable scenarios.
 They see how and why it matters to them.

 Stories are all around us.
 But the best stories are the ones from within us.

 Using a personal anecdote is a clever and effective way to use storytelling in your business presentations.
 An anecdote is a short story with a point about a real person or event that you can use to entertain or to launch into something deeper.

 Like any great story, your anecdote has to be relevant to your topic.
 For example, you wouldn’t step on stage and start talking about your latest visit to the doctor unless there was something about the visit that related to your presentation.

 You would, however, use an anecdote to introduce a thought, concept, or fact.
 This could mean talking about a time you struggled and persevered, or talking about a time you tried and failed.
 Audiences love to hear stories they can relate to, and who among us hasn’t tried and failed at one time or another?